elisak/portfolio/README.md

-# portfolio
+# WHY

-Elisa Koon
+##Elisa Koon

-I'm a third year Graphic Design Student studying at Algonquin College graduating 2016.
+I'm a third year Graphic Design Student.
+I love being inspired by art and the things around me.
+I want to create a portfolio that would get me into a advertising career or land me a internship at a advertising studio.